aimeeallen94/align-pilates/README.md

 ## About

 Align Pilates is a Reformer Pilates Studio based in Limerick City.
 It is an e-commerce website created at a fundamental level to sell classes to the public, in B2C (business to consumer) business model.
-The webpage is created to allow users to see what classes are on offer in the studio, to book classes they would like to attend using Stripe Payments, regsiter for accounts, log into accounts if they are a user, have the option to ask questions about the studio and to read a little bit of what the studio is all about as well as a link to the studios Facebook page where users can choose to follow the studio there also.
+The webpage is created to allow users to see what classes are on offer in the studio, to book classes they would like to attend using Stripe Payments, register for accounts, log into accounts if they are a user, have the option to ask questions about the studio and to read a little bit of what the studio is all about as well as a link to the studios Facebook page where users can choose to follow the studio there also.
+At the moment the only marketing for this studio is solely from the Facebook page and via word of mouth from other clients of the studio.
+Further marketing strategies are to be implemented over time.
 The core of the ethos of this studio is being open to everyone and anyone with an interest in taking part in Pilates, whether you are a beginner or a Pilates expert everyone is welcome in Align.

 ** Please see below for note on Am I Responsive Mobile Image